 4 Discussion and Suggestions for Instruction

-Data are increasingly important to the operations of nonprofit organizations, including tasks typically undertaken by managers.
+Data are increasingly important to the operations of nonprofit organizations, including tasks typically undertaken by managers such as community need assessment, program design, outreach and engagement.
 Accordingly, several nonprofit education programs have undertaken efforts to increase data literacy among nonprofit professionals.
 Yet, the spatial element, which benefits nonprofit professionals by providing essential context for philanthropic efforts, has received less attention in this area.
 In this environment, we have presented a case study, with associated code and data, which can be used to illustrate the benefits of incorporating a spatial perspective in nonprofit work.
-By encouraging a hands-on approach, this case study is consistent with theories of adult learning which suggest adults learn best when learning is hands-on and experiential.
+By encouraging a hands-on approach, this case study is consistent with theories of adult learning which suggest adults learn best when learning is applied and experiential.
 Engaging students in a experiential learning creates opportunities for a feedback loop, where experience itself brings further learning opportunities (Merriam & Bierema, 2013).
 For example, instructors may follow this case study and use students’ past experience to discuss information that may benefit the managers, foundations, or policy makers.
-These conversations can prompt discussion regarding communication with executives and policy makers in this area, for example, regarding the best ways to communicate the information to such stakeholders.
-Additionally, the associated data and existing code provide students a foundation to begin exploring quirks or alternative representations, sparking self-directed learning (Brookfield, 1991).
+These conversations can prompt discussion regarding communication with executives and policy makers in this area, for example, regarding the best ways to communicate the information to relevant stakeholders.
+Additionally, the associated data and existing code provide students a foundation to begin exploring finer-grain level considerations or alternative representations, sparking self-directed learning (Brookfield, 1991).
 Short of a hands-on experiential approach to this case study, instructors may incorporate the maps used in this case study to illustrate the importance of the spatial dimension, using these data to raise questions related to equity in access to nonprofit organizations, and the benefits they provide.